 Los Angeles Southwest College's tuition is approximately $1,220 for In-State students and $6,810 for Out-State students.

-What is Los Angeles Southwest College's ranking?
+In what neighborhood is Los Angeles Southwest College located?

 Recent Articles